 Strategic Objective Sub-objectives Policies Indicators Targets Trigger Proposed action for target not being met DM11, DM12 and DM13 65% below annual requirement from November 2020. agreements and other contributions) Identify potential funding opportunities to help bring sites forward Work with HCA to bring forward sites Implementation of measures identified by the proposed Housing Delivery Test Implement a call for sites and potential review of capacity via the SHELAA Consider a review Local Plan Building a range of housing types, sizes and tenures to meet the needs of all members of the community; Strategic Policies & Land Allocations DPD: SG1, SG7, SG9, SG11, H1, H3, H4, H5, H6 Development Management DPD: DM1, DM2, DM3, DM7, DM8, DM10, DM11, DM12, DM13 Split between housing types across development sites: Semi/detached/terraced/flat/bungalow/other Split by number of bedrooms Residential developments with new dwellings meeting the Nationally Described Space Standard Number of affordable completions as a percentage of overall housing delivery To be determined by emerging Housing Strategy - general housing completions to match type and size required as determined by most up to date Strategic Housing Market Assessment All new dwelling completions to meet the Nationally Described Space Standards Affordable housing completions matching policy requirements on all new residential development 25% of new housing completions not meeting Nationally Described Space Standards 25% of new housing completions not meeting adopted policy on affordable housing Identify problems and potential causes of variants and identify measures to address them Consider update of Local Plan Viability Assessment in order to identify whether position has changed on viability Liaise with developers to understand why targets are not being met to identify barriers and understand potential ways of addressing situation.
-Review Local Plan Ensuring that new development is well designed, sustainable and meets the Strategic Policies & Land Number of new homes built each year above required- building standards.
-Approval of 2 exemplar energy schemes per annum within the district Failure to deliver the target over two year intervals Identify problems and potential causes of variants and
+Review Local Plan Ensuring that new development is well designed, sustainable and meets the Strategic Policies & Land Number of new homes granted planning permission each year which fail to deliver the required carbon emissions standards identified in Policy DM30a All new developments meet the required carbon emission standards at the point of construction Failure to deliver the target over two year intervals Identify problems and potential causes of variants and